rstruthers1/menu-planner-service/README.md

 The application is deployed to AWS EKS (Elastic Kubernetes Service) and uses MySQL as the database.

+## TODO
+* Test the backend setup steps with small hello world application
+* Update the setup steps in the README.md file of the front end repo
+* Move the prod setup steps in this file to another file
+* Add another readme file for local setup steps
+* Have this README have overview of the backend app functionality
+* Add links to prod and local setup steps

 ## Overview
 - [Prerequisites](#prerequisites)
 - [Setting Up Kubernetes (EKS) Cluster](#setting-up-kubernetes-eks-cluster)